andy-graybeal/andy-graybeal.github.io/_pages/about.md

 I've got a son, whom I adore and want only the best for him.

-I'm an open-source advocate, I love using linux and I can't stand using Microsoft Windows.
+I'm an open-source advocate.
+Whenever possible, I steer far away from proprietary-based solutions.
+I love using Linux and I can't stand using Microsoft Windows.
 I am happy that they integrated Linux into Windows recently.
 And if it matters, I enjoy using the KDE Plasma interface at the moment.

 I have a range of interests which include sci-fi and dystopian movies, cars, motor sports, forests, creeks, mushrooms, all the little flowers and trees, music based electronics (think Craig Anderton), music-based programming (think Miller S Puckette), Linux's music based tools.
 I have a DIY mentality when it comes to things.
 I recently got into scanning sheet music into the computer and outputing it as Open Music Format using neural networking / ML libraries and hooking up different instruments made in PureData to those voices.